boginw/P5/report/4 Iteration 3/Flattening.md

 ### Flattening
 As mentioned in [@sec:skip_prep], being able to normalize the input to a neural network yields better, more consistent results.
-An identified ellipse might be of multiple different shapes and orientations, and therefore not guaranteed consistent.
+An identified ellipse might be of multiple different radii and rotational orientations, and therefore not guaranteed consistent.
 This section will describe how such an elliptical shape will be normalized into a circle.

 #### The Conceptual Idea
 It is assumed that an ellipse already has been identified on an image, and we know the pixel-coordinates of its center.
-On [@fig:EllipseFlattening1] an example ellipse has been drawn, along with some grid lines to help visualize how each transformation affects the image.
+On [@fig:EllipseFlattening1] an example-ellipse has been drawn, along with some grid lines to help visualize how each transformation affects the image.

 ![A detected ellipse](report/assets/pictures/Ellipse1.png){#fig:EllipseFlattening1 width=35%}

-In order to achieve a transformation from an ellipse to a circle, the _perspective transformation_ from OpenCV is used [@opencv_geo_transform], which relies on knowing the coordinates of 4 points on an input, and four corresponding coordinates for where those points should end up on the output.
-To identify the points to be used as input, the ellipse is first rotated until its focal points are aligned with either the x- or y-axis, as depicted in [@fig:EllipseFlattening2], where the four points have been identified (top-most, right-most, bottom-most and left-most point on the ellipse).
+In order to achieve a transformation from an ellipse to a circle, the perspective transformation from OpenCV is used [@opencv_geo_transform], which relies on knowing the coordinates of 4 points on an input, and four corresponding coordinates for where those points should end up on the output.
+To identify the points to be used as input, the ellipse is first rotated until its focal points are aligned with either the x- or y-axis, as depicted in [@fig:EllipseFlattening2], where the four points have been identified (topmost, rightmost, bottommost and leftmost point on the ellipse).

 ![Rotating plus identifying boundaries](report/assets/pictures/Ellipse2_1.png){#fig:EllipseFlattening2 width=35%}